Fraud Blocker

 Idea

-Generations Training: Get Rid Of Bogus Training Strategies for Corporate Training Success
+Training Based on Generation: Get Rid of Bogus Training Strategies for Corporate Training Success

-I’m sure you’ve read it or saw it somewhere: There are X number of generations in the workplace and each one should be trained in a specific way.
+I’m sure you’ve read or seen it somewhere: There are X number of generations in the workplace, and each one should be trained in a specific way.
 Just like learning styles, anything about generations is over-sensationalized and over-generalized.

-Yes, employees need to constantly acquire new skills and knowledge to stay competitive.
-Yes, companies should invest resources in corporate training programs to ensure their workforce is up to date.
-Yes, enterprise technology changes rapidly and all employees need to be upskilled appropriately with those changes.
+Employees need to constantly acquire new skills and knowledge to stay competitive.
+Companies should invest resources in corporate training programs to ensure their workforce is up to date.
+Enterprise technology changes rapidly, and all employees must be upskilled appropriately to keep up with those changes.

-However, there is a prevailing myth that generations somehow play into how employees need to be trained.
+There’s a prevailing myth that generations somehow play into how employees must be trained.

-The idea that older generations require a different approach to learning than their digital-native counterparts sounds logical and therefore has been promoted.
-Unfortunately common sense and what sounds logical is rarely that simple.
-Not only that but the call for training styles based on generations isn’t based on any studies or real science but rather thoughts.
+The idea that older generations require a different approach to learning than their digital-native counterparts sounds logical and, therefore, has been promoted.
+Unfortunately, common sense and what sounds rational are rarely that simple.
+Not only that, but the call for training styles based on generations isn’t based on any studies or real science but rather thoughts only.

 Approaching training solutions based on generations is neither helpful nor beneficial to employees.

 But is there any truth to it?
 Are we so different based on when we were born?
-Or is this just another case of bogus generalizations that fail to recognize the unique qualities and learning abilities of individuals no matter who they are or when they were born?
+Or is this just another case of bogus generalizations that fail to recognize individuals’ unique qualities and learning abilities no matter who they are or when they were born?

-I think for company IT training to be successful, you have to look at the myth of generational training and explore why catering training to different generations is likely just a waste of time.
+For company IT training to be successful, you have to critically examine the myth of generational training and explore why catering training to different generations is likely a waste of time.

-After all, people are unique and diverse, regardless of the generation they belong to.
-Some people in their 50s are more technically astute than some people in their 20s.
+After all, people are unique and diverse, regardless of their generation.
+Some people in their 50s are more technically astute than others in their 20s.

 Let’s unravel the likely bogus strategies for training for generations.
 It’s always a good time to question generalizations that never cite any real source and embrace a more inclusive and effective approach to workplace training.